Olson Lab Research Page

 Research.jpg

-I am interested in the evolution of morphological diversity.
-Even the most cursory view of the living world reveals a remarkable diversity of shapes, sizes, and lifestyles.
+In my lab we are interested in the evolution of morphological diversity.
+The living world bustles with a remarkable diversity of shapes, sizes, and lifestyles.
 Where did this diversity come from?
-What are the evolutionary forces responsible for pushing populations from one part of morphospace, such at the one at right, to another?
-The force most commonly invoked is natural selection, and the changes between morphologies are often explained by adaptive evolution.
+What makes populations move from one part of morphospace, such as the one at right, to another?
+Natural selection surely plays an important role, with changes between morphologies are being the results of adaptive evolution.
 At the same time, it is necessary to understand how the possibilities of ontogenetic systems permit or impede the formation of certain morphologies, and how evolutionary alterations in ontogeny permit movement through morphospace.

 We are also taking a complementary approach that examines the ways that entire communities fill morphological and functional space.
 For example, the plants of the Pedregal de San Ángel, which I can see from my office here in Mexico City, span a range greater than that seen by most anatomists in a lifetime: Sedum oxypetalum, whose wood is composed only of vessels and parenchyma, grows adjacent to Dodonaea viscosa, which has extremely reinforced wood that withstands extremely negative xylem pressures.
 How do the species of a community partition morphological and functional space?
 Does each species occupy a distinct region?
 Can guilds of species of similar structure and function be distinguished?
 We are currently generating phylogenetic, morphological, and functional data for this and other communities to examine these questions.